Business & Professions Code Crimes

 Defenses to Business & Professional Code Violations

 Many people may not be aware that they have committed any code violations.
 Unfortunately, ignorance of the law is not a strong defense to charges of business or professional code violations.
 If you have been charged with a business and professional code violation in California, you should consider contacting an attorney with the skill and experience to handle your case.
-Your California defense lawyer will fight the charges against you, and make sure your rights are protected.
+Your California criminal defense attorney will fight the charges against you, and make sure your rights are protected.
 Contact an experienced California Criminal Defense Attorney who will stand by your side so you don’t have to face the judge and prosecutor alone.

 (844) 4-DUI STOP